danmharris/Project-Management-System/README.md

 The backend consists of several AWS Lambda functions, invoked by an API gateway and creating, updating, storing and deleting data from a DynamoDB NoSQL Database

 It can be deployed as follows:

+0. Run tests and linter with `npm test` and `npm run lint` respectively
 1. Install the AWS cli & the serverless framework
 2. Create user in IAM for the AWS CLI
 3. Set up AWS credentials for the CLI (by running `aws configure`)